Dr V has the wildest lab coat in the seven seas, but we let her keep it if it helps her do good science.

 This is exactly what Jacci credits with giving them a career – from their Dad telling them they were “a little different” and to harness that difference as skills and fostering her love of things technical (and aircraft).

-Max is a Medical Alert Dog in training.
+Max is a Medical Alert.
+Andi is a Service Dog in Training.

-When she is working, she wears these harnesses.
+When they are working, they wears these harnesses.

 Max looks after Dr V. Before she was a Medical Alert Dog, Max was a classroom companion dog.
 So if you’re a bit nervous or lonely, Max will bring you her puppy-love.
-Because Max is still in training, she cannot be in the presence of other dogs (or pets) at the moment.
-Please let Dr V know if you have any animals of your own that Max needs to avoid.
-Being a Medical Alert Dog is serious business, and Max has to keep her mind on the job.
+Andi is still in training, but she does really well even when there are other animals around.
+Please let Dr V know if you have any animals of your own so that she knows which dog she should have with her.

-Max also gets lots of time to rest, play and just be an old scurvy sea dog.
+Max and Andi also gets lots of time to rest, play and just be scurvy sea dogs.

-She especially likes traveling with Dr V, running around in the rain and playing tug of war.
+They especially like traveling with Dr V, running around in the rain and playing tug of war.

 The rest of the crew are scattered far and wide